lino-framework/cosi/README.rst

-**Lino Così** is a `Lino <http://www.lino-framework.org>`_ application to make accounting simple.
-It is targeted to small but possibly expanding enterprises or organisations who want more than an off-the-shelf product.
+**Lino Così** is a free web application to make accounting simple.
+It is targeted to small and expanding enterprises or organisations who want more than an off-the-shelf product.
 With Lino Così you will finally **perceive it as a joy** to

 - manage your contacts, your catalog of products and your account chart